Walking is all about the everyday things. Bible class every day. Being filled with the Spirit every day. Applying what I have learned every day.

 The more doctrine I learn the more opportunities I get to apply.
 Maybe the spiritual life is like that.
 When you learn a little doctrine your opportunity to apply is in proportion to your capacity for relationship with God which is based on the amount of doctrine in the soul.
 When you have maximum doctrine in the soul then your capacity for relationship with God is deeper and stronger.
 The other cool thing that comes to mind is that the Lord has ultimate capacity for relationship with us.
 Experience is only limited on our end.
 He never changes in relationship to us.
 It is only that we have need of growth.
 Maybe that is why growth is commanded and prayed for in the Bible.

 “Walking” in the Christian Way of life is a process and one I have a long way to go on.
 It’s a moment like this when I am vastly grateful for the grace and patience of God.
 He doesn’t seem to be in a hurry when it comes to my growth or my daily life.
-I think I’ll try to keep that in mind when I’m tempted to feel as though I’m passing through pointless portions of my day.
+I think I’ll try to keep that in mind when I’m tempted to feel as though I’m passing through pointless portions of daily life.